0xnrous/0xnrous/README.md

 CS student with a passion for Data Science and iOS Development
 --------------------------------------------------------------

 Hello and welcome to my GitHub profile!
-My name is Mohamed Abdul-Aziz Eisa and I am currently studying computer science, with a focus on medical informatics.
-I am enrolled in the data science track at 365 Data Science, where I am learning to use a range of tools, including statistics, mathematics, Python, machine learning, and deep learning, to analyze data and uncover hidden patterns.
+My name is Mohamed Abdul-Aziz Eisa and I am currently studying computer science, with a focus on medical informatics.I am learning to use a range of tools, including statistics, mathematics, Python, machine learning, and deep learning, to analyze data and uncover hidden patterns.

 * 🌍  I'm based in Egypt
 * 🖥️  See my portfolio at [\[ Kaggle \] were i share article about data science](https://www.kaggle.com/xnrouseisa)